Indoor Digital Menu Boards: How They Work

 QL digital signage software offers content control, for example taking a photo of the menu of the day and posting it immediately, activating or deactivating the display of certain products, or publishing an express message from your mobile device.
 If one screen fails, its content can be easily transferred to another screen, which will display the additional content in rotation.
 However, since the digital menu board is seen by several customers at the same time, much of the interactivity used for outdoor menu boards does not apply indoors.

 Permanent menu items or meal deals and combos are often shown as fixed items, i.e. not on rotation.

 Seasonal or promotional menus scroll and are generally animated.
-If the restaurant has order terminals, the order number and its status through to delivery are shown and updated in real time.
+If the restaurant has order terminals, the order number and its status through to delivery are shown and updated in real-time.

 Content synchronization across several screens

-The content shown on indoor menu boards is also customised automatically, depending on the time and day of the week.
+The content shown on indoor menu boards is also customized automatically, depending on the time and day of the week.
 The aim is to adjust the products on offer for different consumption occasions.
 A digital menu board combined with Navori QL software can also manage promotion dates automatically, i.e. activate a product on the day it is being promoted and then deactivate it.

 The digital menu board does not display a static image.
 Instead, it uses dynamic content.
-The starting point is a table listing all the products, their nutritional values, their prices and one or more photos.
+The starting point is a table listing all the products, their nutritional values, their prices, and one or more photos.